postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

   <li>Click the <b>Create</b> button.</li>
 </ol>

-In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your monitor.
+In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your mock server.

  [![next mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)